Contents - Index

 is equivalent to entering

-Array variable may be used in the Main program, as well as in EES internal functions, procedures, subprograms and modules.
-A The values of all variables including array variables are normally displayed in the Solution window after calculations are completed.
+Array variables may be used in the Main program, as well as in EES internal functions, procedures, subprograms and modules.
+The values of all variables including array variables are normally displayed in the Solution window after calculations are completed.
 A separate solution window is provided for each function, procedure, subprogram and module.
 However, array variables may optionally be displayed in a separate Arrays table window, rather than in the Solution window.
-Similar to the Solution window, a separate tabbed Array table is provided for each function, procedure, subprogram and module, as well as for the Main program.
+A separate tabbed Array table is provided for each function, procedure, subprogram and module, as well as for the Main program.
 Displaying the arrays in the Arrays table not only makes it easier to view the data, but it also allows the array variables to be plotted or copied to a spreadsheet program.

-By default, arrays do not appear in the Arrays table window for functions procedures, subprograms of modules.
+By default, arrays appear in the Arrays table window for the Main program, but not for functions procedures, subprograms of modules.
 To have the array variables in these program elements appear in an Arrays table, include a $ARRAYS ON directive within the equations for the program element.
 Use the $ARRAYS OFF directive to restore the display to the default behavior in which the array variables are displayed in the Solution window.
 The default behavior for the Main program is controlled with the Use Arrays window check box in the Preferences dialog of the Options menu.
 If this option is selected, the Arrays table will automatically be produced after calculations are completed.
 Alternatively, the default behavior can be changed by placing a $ARRAYS ON/OFF directive within the Main program.

 When there are many columns in the Arrays table, the columns of particular interest may be difficult to find.
 There are several options to make the process of locating the important columns easier.
 In addition to placing the columns in alphabetical order with the Sort button, a column can be moved to any location by right-clicking on the column name and changing the column position number.
 The column position can also be changed by dragging the column header cell (i.e., the cell at the top of a column) to a new location.
 The background color of a column can be changed.
 A yellow background, for example, makes the column stand out and therefore easy to find.
 Columns that are not of interest can be hidden by right-clicking on the column name and then changing the format style to hidden.
 The column order and color choices are saved with the EES problem information.
 A hidden column can be restored by changing the format style in the Variable Information dialog window.